Have you ever got a call from ability recovery service asking you to pay for a debt you had a few years back?

 Want to learn more about how to deal with debts?
 Check this out!

-Under the FDCPA, Ability Recovery Services is prohibited from engaging in tactics such as harassment, making false statements, or using deceptive means to collect debts.
+Under the FDCPA, Ability Recovery Service is prohibited from engaging in tactics such as harassment, making false statements, or using deceptive means to collect debts.
 Additionally, the FDCPA grants consumers rights, such as the ability to request validation of the debt and to dispute inaccuracies on their credit report.

-Failure to comply with the FDCPA can result in penalties and legal action against Ability Recovery Services.
+Failure to comply with the FDCPA can result in penalties and legal action against Ability Recovery Service.
 Therefore, the FDCPA serves as a critical safeguard for consumers, providing recourse against abusive or unfair debt collection practices..So, if you find yourself on the receiving end of their calls or letters, remember that you have rights.

 What You Can Do: